devstream-io/website/blog/2022-04-20-minikube/index.md

 - `minikube start -p aged --kubernetes-version=v1.16.1` # Create a second cluster running an older Kubernetes version.
 - `minikube delete --all` # Yeah, delete all, delete anything, delete all clusters.

 That's all?

 No!
-But if you want to know all, I'll show you the [command docs here](https://minikube.sigs.k8s.io/docs/commands/).
+But if you want to know them all, I'll show you the [command docs here](https://minikube.sigs.k8s.io/docs/commands/).

-## How to Push Images into a minikube Cluster
+## How to Push Images into a `minikube` Cluster

-There are about 8 ways you can use to push images into a minikube cluster.
-And I'll show you the most useful 2 ways today.
+There are about 8 ways you can use to push images into a `minikube` cluster.
+And I'll show you the most useful two ways today.

-### Push images using the `cache` command
+### Push Images with the `cache` Command

 - `minikube cache add [flags] [options]` # Add an image to local cache.

 Cache?
 Yes, the image will be cached by minikube and automatically pushed into all clusters, not like the `Kind` method: `kind load docker-image <IMAGE> [IMAGE...] [flags]`.

-Let's see how many sub-commands does `cache` have:
+Let's see how many sub-commands `cache` has:

 ```sh
 $ minikube cache -h